videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

     Nope.
 I have given up writing in Ink!
 ```

 This styling approach also extends to multiple levels of choice output.
 If one choice is "under" another, the amount of indentation would continue.
-It is not uncommon, in larger projects, to seeing many different levels of indentation, each signaling different choices and their output all coexisting at once.
+It is not uncommon, in larger projects, to see many different levels of indentation, each signaling various choices and their output all coexisting at once.

 ### Adding More Choices

-Working with indentation and being able to read between and around choices in Ink is an important skill.
-Adding an additional choice to the existing code is as easy as including extra asterisks and then the text of the choice option for the user.
+Adding an additional choices to the existing code is as easy as including extra asterisks and then more text of the choice option for the user.

 ```ink
 * Choose to Write More